Why did the Gallipoli Landings fail in WWI?

 The Gallipoli campaign was an amphibious landing in the Dardanelles Strait in modern Turkey, that sought to knock the Ottoman Empire out of WW I. The landings were exceptionally daring for the time, but they failed to achieve their objectives.
 The Gallipoli campaign lasted from April 1915 to January 1918, it cost tens of thousands of lives and it was was regarded as a complete failure for the allies.
 Why did the allies fail to achieve their objectives?
 The Gallipoli campaign was hampered by poor planning, inadequate intelligence and stubborn Turkish resistance.

-The First World War, began in the Autumn of 1914 when the German army invaded first Belgium and then France.
+The First World War began in the Autumn of 1914 when the German army invaded first Belgium and then France.
 The pushed on to the River Marne, only a short distance from the French capital and probably victory.
-The German advance was halted by the French army at the First Battle of the Marne.
+The French army halted the German advance at the First Battle of the Marne.
 The entire might of the French army was required to beat back the German advance.
-The Allied counterattack also came to a halt and by the winter of 1914, the war on the western front had become a bloody stalemate.
+The Allied counterattack also came to a halt, and by the winter of 1914, the war on the western front had become a bloody stalemate.
 The situation on the eastern front was somewhat similar.
 In the autumn of 1914, the Russian army had invaded Prussia from the Baltic States.
 Two huge armies poured into the east of Prussia.

 Strategy of the Allies

 The campaign began with a failed naval attack by British and French ships on the Dardanelles Straits in February-March 1915.
-Bad luck meant that the Allied expedition was discovered by the Turks.
-They mined the Dardanelles as the allies approached and they destroyed several vessels.
+Bad luck meant that the Turks discovered the Allied expedition.
+They mined the Dardanelles as the allies approached, and they destroyed several vessels.
 The Turks alerted by the naval attack began to pour reinforcements into the area.
 In the wake of the failed naval attack, preparations began for large-scale troop landings on the Gallipoli Peninsula.
 The British War Secretary Lord Kitchener appointed General Ian Hamilton as commander of British forces for the operation.
 Hamilton had under his command, a very diverse army, he had soldiers and marines, from Australia, New Zealand, and the French colonies along with British Regiments.

 The allies assembled for the invasion on the Greek island of Lemnos.
-The Turks boosted their defences in the Straits.
-The defence of the Dardanelles was conducted by the German general Liman von Sanders.
-He predicted that the allies would launch an amphibious operation and he placed the troops at the points in the Dardanelles Strait.
-He advised the Ottoman High Command to station Ottoman troops along the shores of the Straits, one point he selected was the Gallipoli peninsula.
-This was to prove correct and it was this narrow strip of land jutting into the sea was the allies prime objective.
+The Turks boosted their defenses in the Straits.
+The German general Liman von Sanders conducted the defense of the Dardanelles.
+He predicted that the allies would launch an amphibious operation, and he placed the troops at the points in the Dardanelles Strait.
+He advised the Ottoman High Command to station Ottoman troops along the shores of the Straits, one location he selected was the Gallipoli peninsula.
+This was to prove correct, and it was this narrow strip of land jutting into the sea was the allies prime objective.
 On the 25th of April, 1915, the Allies landed their forces on the Gallipoli Peninsula.
 Despite suffering heavy casualties, they managed to establish two beachheads.
 The first was at Helles on the southern of the Peninsula.
 The other beachhead was at Gaba Tepe that faced the Aegean Sea.
 Many Anzacs landed here, so many that it came to be called Anzac Cove.
 The Turks proved to be stubborn fighters and fought for every inch of the Peninsula.

 Outcome of the Campaign